Stu Williamson (photographer)

 Stu Williamson (born 5 August 1956, in Oadby, Leicestershire, England) is a portrait photographer based in Leicestershire, UK.
 He grew up in England but has a mix of Scottish and Irish ancestry.
 Prior to his career in photography he was drummer for the Scottish pop rock group The Marmalade from 1978 to 1980 and performed on their 1978 album Doing It All For You.
 He then directed his artistic talents towards photography and has continued in this field ever since.

 Photography

-Williamson specialises in monochrome photography and Fine Art portraiture influenced by European Mediaeval Artists.
+Williamson specialises in monochrome photography and fine art portraiture influenced by European Mediaeval Artists.
 He has gained commissions for architectural photography in Dubai from Giorgio Armani at the Burj Khalifa and the Jumeriah Group’s Burj Al Arab.
 He is also the inventor of the Tri-flector, a photographic lighting reflector intended to offer the photographer greater versatility.

-Williamson worked as photographer for the artwork on the 1998 Cradle of Filth album Cruelty And The Beast.
+Williamson worked as a photographer for the artwork on the 1998 Cradle of Filth album Cruelty And The Beast.